Cab Kaye: Private life

 Although born in London, Kaye considered himself African.
 He was married three times, first in 1939 to Theresa Austin, a jazz singer and daughter of a sailor from Barbados.
 He and Theresa often performed together.
 The couple had two daughters, Terri Quaye (born 8 November 1940, Bodmin), Tanya Quaye, and a son, Caleb Quaye (born 1948, London).

-He met his second wife, a Nigerian named Evelyn, in the 1960s in Ghana.
+Kaye met his second wife, a Nigerian named Evelyn, in the 1960s in Ghana.
 They moved back to England.
 After a brief affair in 1973 with Sharon McGowan, he had a son, Finley Quaye (born 25 March 1974, Edinburgh).
 Kaye met his son Finley as an adult in 1997 following a concert of Finley's in the rock music venue and cultural centre Paradiso Amsterdam.

-His third wife, Jeannette, was Dutch.
+Kaye's third wife, Jeannette, was Dutch.
 After marrying, he settled in the Netherlands and became a Dutch citizen, living in Amsterdam.
-In the 1990s, he was diagnosed with floor of mouth cancer (oral cancer) and lost the ability to speak.
+In the 1990s, he was diagnosed with floor of mouth cancer (oral cancer) and lost the ability to speak properly.
 He died at the age of 78 on 13 March 2000.
 He was cremated and his ashes were scattered in the North Sea and in Accra.